dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 Key                      | Description
 -------------------------|-----------------------------
-src                      | Defines the source projects to have metadata generated, which is in `File Mapping Format`. dest                     | Defines the output folder of the generated metadata files. force                    | If set to true, it would disable incremental build. shouldSkipMarkup         | If set to true, DocFX would not render triple-slash-comments in source code as markdown. filter                   | Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](./howto_filter_out_unwanted_apis_attributes.md) for more details.
+src                      | Defines the source projects to have metadata generated, which is in `File Mapping Format`.
+Relative paths are relative to the docfx.json file being used.
+To go up a folder use `../`. dest                     | Defines the output folder of the generated metadata files.
+Relative paths are relative to the docfx.json file being used.
+To go up a folder use `../`. force                    | If set to true, it would disable incremental build. shouldSkipMarkup         | If set to true, DocFX would not render triple-slash-comments in source code as markdown. filter                   | Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](./howto_filter_out_unwanted_apis_attributes.md) for more details.